-The logical benefit of owning your ISBN number is that if you publish and make your book available on many retailers, your sales data will be cumulative.
+The logical benefit of owning your ISBN is that if you publish and make your book available on many retailers, your sales data for your book titles will be cumulative.

 So if you are hoping to make it into the New York Times bestsellers, having your book sales divided up isn’t going to help at all.